paolov1928/coverLetterGenerator/README.md

 This will generate a new cover letter based on the three files above.
 Both a txt and a pdf file are generated.

+## Chat

+Run:
+$ node chat.js $

+This will generate a chat where the AI will answer based on the three files above.

 ## RegenPDF

 Used if manually tweaking the output from openAI.
 I.e. after a manual change to newCoverLetter.txt